The Words Create Images

 In 2020, the biennale’s Incubation Programme scheduled to include a series of artistic interventions, workshops, residencies and presentations at IFITRY residency and Centre for Contemporary Art (in the region of Essaouira), and BIC Project Space (Casablanca), was interrupted due to the Coronavirus pandemic.

-The fifth edition of the biennale is postponed to a later date.
+The fifth edition of the biennale is postponed to end of 2022 / early 2023.